DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/EC2/README.md

 THRESHOLD - add 1 instance when CPUUtilization is between 40% and 50%

-NOTE: This is the ONLY Threshold
+NOTE: This is the ONLY Threshold.
+Plus the main issue with simple scaling is that after a scaling activity is started, the policy must wait for the scaling activity or health check replacement to complete and the cooldown period to expire before responding to additional alarms.
+While Step/target tracking Scaling policy can continue to react to additional alarms.

 #### Step Scaling